learn-js/learnjs-01-introduction/book.md

 ## Overview of the future
 This book is the first in a series about building projects with javascript.
-If you haven’t already you should sign up for updates by [subscribing to the Super Big Tree newsletter](http://eepurl.com/rN5Nv).
+If you haven’t already, you should sign up for updates by [subscribing to the Super Big Tree newsletter](http://eepurl.com/rN5Nv).